 The Paducah Human Rights Commission (PHRC) helps ensure that Paducah residents and visitors maintain the right to live and work as equal partners in our community.
 Never should anyone discriminate - or be discriminated against - because of race, color, religion, national origin, age (between 40-70), or disability.
 Sadly, unfortunate incidents do occur, even in a progressive city such as ours.
 If you experience discrimination or humiliation because someone has violated your human rights, the City of Paducah wants to know about it, and the Paducah Human Rights Commission wants to help.

 About PHRC -- Information about the Paducah Human Rights Commission including its mission statement, authority, commissioners, and meetings.

 File a Complaint -- Learn the process to file a complaint if you feel you have been a victim of discrimination.

-Human Rights Videos, Events, and News -- Watch television programs and find out details about the PHRC's two main events: An Evening of Discussion and the Annual Fair Housing Luncheon.
+Human Rights Videos, Events, and News -- Watch television programs, read annual reports and newsletters, and find out details about the PHRC's two main events: An Evening of Discussion and the Annual Fair Housing Luncheon.

 Paducah Human Rights Commission

 300 South 5th Street, City Hall, Suite 106

 Hours: Monday - Wednesday 8 a.m.-4:30 p.m. or Thursday/Friday by appointment.